-The Requester will not violate the Ethics Code if he signs the contract with the educational institution to teach the seminar series, as presented to the Commission, and under the facts provided by the Requester to the Commission, so long as he does not use any County resources in this outside employment, he does not interact in an official capacity on County business with the educational institution, and he does not interact in his official capacity with his students in any manner which a reasonable person may perceive as favorable or biased.
-The Requester is encouraged to consult with the Ethics Commission as his contract work moves forward if any of the scenarios mentioned in the Analysis section, above, occur, so that potential Ethics Code violations may be avoided.
+The Requester will not violate the Ethics Code if he teaches the course at the educational institution under the facts provided by the Requester to the Commission, so long as he does not use any County resources in this outside employment, he does not interact in an official capacity on County business with the educational institution, and he does not interact in his official capacity with his students in any manner which a reasonable person may perceive as favorable or biased.
+The Requester is encouraged to consult with the Ethics Commission as his outside employment moves forward if any of the scenarios mentioned in the Analysis section (above) occur, so that potential Ethics Code violations may be avoided.